 The policies and regulations detailed in the Office of Housing and Residence Life Contract have been designed with the belief that certain guidelines become necessary to provide a framework within which a residence facility and its residents can function harmoniously and demonstrate respect to other students as well as College and personal property.
 Failure to abide by College policies and regulations will result in disciplinary action as prescribed by the Springfield College Student Handbook.
-Some violations have a specific fine or censure attached to them:
+The following are not allowed within the Residence Halls: